 For the majority of us, weekends are a time to let loose.
-When you don't have to show up for work or school the next day, there's no reason not to stay up late going out with friends or (more likely during COVID) binge-watch a Netflix series until the wee hours.
+When you don't have to show up for work or school the next day, there's no reason not to stay up late going out with friends or binge-watching a Netflix series until the wee hours.
 After all, you can let yourself sleep in as long as you like the next day.

-Researchers dub this pattern "social jet lag," which is the discrepancy between people's sleep schedules on weekdays versus weekends and how it affects your circadian clock similar to travel-induced jet lag.
-And these days, erratic sleep is on the rise — even midweek.
+Researchers dub this pattern "social jet lag," which is the discrepancy between people's sleep schedules on weekdays versus weekends and how it affects your circadian clock, similar to travel-induced jet lag.

 How Your Sleep Schedule Affects Your Circadian Rhythm